anotheri/express-routescan/README.md

 #### Middleware with USE method (loggers, error handlers, etc)

-The order of the route initialisation is matter.
-So if you need middleware function that should be done every time _before_ each your routes, you should have the first route defined the next way (it may be defined in file which name start with underscore, e.g. `_logger.js` or '_middleware.js'):
+The order of the route initialization is matter.
+So if you need middleware function that should be done every time _before_ each your routes, you should have the first route defined the next way (it may be defined in file which name start with underscore, e.g. `_logger.js` or `_middleware.js`):

 ```
 'use strict';